Blosc/bloscpack/README.rst

 * Announcement RST
 * Announce on scipy/numpy lists, comp.compression, freshmeat, ohloh ...
 * Debian packages (for python-blosc and bloscpack)
+* Use cram to test the command-line user interface

 Changelog